Cross-media measurement for agencies: A practical guide

 Media plans span CTV, social, digital video, and retail media, often within a single campaign.
-Audiences are exposed across platforms, but each channel counts them as unique, inflating results and masking what actually worked.
+Audiences engage across platforms, but each channel counts them as unique, inflating results and masking what actually worked.

-The problem: while media is planned cross-platform, it’s still measured in silos.
+The problem: marketers plan media cross-platform but still measure performance in silos.

 Cross-media measurement fixes that.
 It standardizes metrics, deduplicates audiences, and reveals true performance across the full mix.